 As stated by Feldman in his book, the father’s details have been deliberately omitted.
 The details we get from this are that Margaret gave birth to Winifred May in the Kensington Infirmary, where she also stated she was residing at the time.
 It mentions an address of 61 Elgin Crescent, which is in Ladbroke Grove.
 I checked the census against that address for 1901, but she was not listed at that address then.
-Further research revealed that it was a boarding house run by the Anderson-Smith family.
+Further research revealed that it was a boarding house run by Lillie ANDERSON-SMITH at that time.

 As stated on the birth certificate, she was most likely employed there as a Domestic Servant at some point in 1901-1902.
-We still have no idea what happened to her from 1902 after the death of Winifred until she appeared on the 1911 census as Margaret Woolston in Whittlesey.
+We still have no idea what happened to her from November 1902 after the death of Winifred until she appears in Whittlesey three years later for the birth of her daughter Elizabeth WOOLERSON.

 THE DEATH OF WINIFRED MAY

-We find her grandfather James Jacob Edges of Whitechapel, was in the workhouse at the age of 52 in 1871.
+We find her possible grandfather James Jacob EDGES of Whitechapel, was in the workhouse at the age of 52 in 1871.

-We know that Margaret Minetta Maybrick also was in and out of the workhouse in Whittlesey.
+We know that Margaret Minetta was also in and out of the workhouse in Whittlesey.
 This all adds up to an obvious picture of poverty and hardship across the family.
 These struggles were, of course, common for the time.
-We still do not know how the name Maybrick came to be in Margaret’s line.
+So how did the name MAYBRICK come to be in Margaret’s line?

-Eventually, the birth certificate arrived for Margaret Jane Edges, and around the same time, I was also provided with the parish baptism record.
+Eventually, the birth certificate arrived for Margaret Jane EDGES, and around the same time, I was also provided with the raw parish baptism record.

 MARGARET NOT A MAYBRICK

-We can now come to the conclusion that Margaret Minetta Maybrick was NOT the illegitimate child of James Maybrick and Sarah Robertson.
+We can now come to the conclusion that Margaret Minetta MAYBRICK was NOT the illegitimate child of James MAYBRICK and Sarah Ann ROBERTSON.
+At least not on paper.
 Based on the records, there is no evidence at all to support that theory.
-I also have reason to believe from the JTRForums that there is a DNA link between the Edges family of Whitechapel and one of Margaret’s descendants.
-She was an Edges, but her links to Whitechapel were, at the very least, real.
+I also have reason to believe from the JTRForums that there could be a DNA link between the EDGES family of Whitechapel and one of Margaret’s descendants.
+At the very least, she was an EDGES, and her links to Whitechapel could be very real.

 WAY OFF THE MARK?